mdolab/MACH-Aero/machAeroTutorials/airfoilanalysis_mesh.rst

 Files
 ============
 Navigate to the directory ``airfoil/meshing`` in your tutorial folder.
-Find the ``.xyz`` file you generated with preFoil and copy it from the ``airfoil/geometry`` folder.

-.. prompt:: bash

-    cp ../geometry/n0012_processed.xyz .

 Create the following empty runscript in the current directory.

 - ``run_pyhyp.py``